 A healthy adult dog normally requires about 50mg of calcium per kilogram of bodyweight per day.
 So, a 5kg dog needs 250mg of calcium a day.
 A 25kg dog needs 1250mg a day.
 And a 50kg dog needs 2500mg a day.
 Simples!

 So there you have it.
 If you feed your dog a commercial kibble diet, you can do more harm than good by supplementing with extra calcium.
-If on the other hand you make homemade food for your dog, nothing is better than my Essential Calcium for Dogs.
+If on the other hand you make homemade food for your dog, nothing is better than my Dog Chef Calcium, previously known as Essential Calcium for Dogs.
 Especially as it’s made in the UK from the eggs laid by my own free-range chickens.